IdoO2/pyparse/README.md

 ## Changelog

+### Update 2015-08-04

+Intermediary state of standalone application: user interface class acts as controller leveraging model, view and parser to achieve functionality.

 ### Update 2015-08-02

 Another, more radical cleanup, after project shifted from ST plugin to standalone application.
 Relevant files are still in the `src` folder.
-Concerns need better separation, but roughly `main.py` is the entry point and orchestrates application setup; `parsermoc.py` is a placeholder parser; `qmodel.py` is the model; `view.py` should handle the user interface but is getting something of a controller’s responsibility.
+Concerns need better separation, but roughly `main.py` is the entry point and orchestrates application setup; `parsermoc.py` is a placeholder parser;
+`qmodel.py` is the model; `view.py` should handle the user interface but is getting something of a controller’s responsibility.

 The application can be run using the `run` executable at root.